composer6251/record-cataloger-api/readme.md

 ####AUTH WITH APP KEY.
 THIS SHOULD BE CHANGED!!!!
 Check directory Users/<user>/ for a hidden json file such as "....cloud-vision" Add spring.cloud.gcp.credentials.location=file:/path/to/file.json to application properties

+### CATALOG NUMBERS

+#### BY COUNTRY
+The "R" often stands for "Recordds" and the preceeding letters are the record label name Does the "V" also stand for "Vinyl"
+Are they always capital letters?
+The catnos?
+Start with "ELV002" format since it's the least likely to be a false positive
+US: ELV002 CSS 873 BBBR-115 //  RARE *** B0007580-02
+UK:
+FRANCE: 884 815-7 |
+Italy: CDL 337